-All important educational decisions – eligibility, services in your child’s IEP, educational progress – are based on test scores.
+All important decisions about your child’s education – eligibility, special education, and related services in your child’s IEP, educational progress, compensatory education (or “recovery services”) – are based on test scores.
 Not grades, not subjective observations – test scores.

 At a training many years ago, I heard that if a parent requested evaluation data be graphed, the school needed to provide the graphed data.
 A graph of data is much easier to interpret than a written narrative.
 Are schools required to graph data for parents?